-Hear expert speakers from across the embroidery spectrum
+For one day, hear expert speakers from across the embroidery spectrum (10am - 4pm)

 The London Embroidery Conference 2017, explores the enduring appeal of embroidery across craft, fashion and textile arts.
 By looking at historical textile practices and the history of fashion we are able to recognise emerging practices today and better predict where embroidery is going in the future.
 Expert speakers, practitioners and teachers from around the world will gather to debate, network and learn about the long history of embroidery and where the practice is heading.

 • Principal Costume Embroiderer on Game of Thrones, Michele Carragher

 • Director of the Textile Research Centre, Dr Gillian Vogelsang-Eastwood